Nativity BVM High School: 20th Century

-Father Nugent was principal of Nativity from 1955 to 1967.
+Father Nugent was the principal of Nativity from 1955 to 1967.
 During his tenure, the Allentown Diocese was formed from an area that had formerly been part of the Philadelphia Archdiocese.
 In 1960, Catholic schools in Schuylkill, Berks, Carbon, Lehigh, and Northampton Counties became part of the new Allentown Diocese.
 In 1961, a senior named John Vincent Egan graduated and enrolled at Saint Charles Seminary.
-He was later to become Nativity's principal and work with faculty members who had been his teachers!
+He later became Nativity's principal, and worked with faculty members who had been his teacher.

 Soon the Holy Family Sisters joined other religious communities on the school faculty.
 Enrollment continued to increase; some classes had approximately 300 students, and the enrollment of the entire school rose to about 1300.
 The school did not charge tuition at that time, although students had to buy their own books and pay an activities fee.
 Seeing the need for an ongoing fundraiser, Father Nugent sought the help of local businessmen, who began plans for an annual dinner which they named the "Century Club" (after the nickname for a $100 bill) because the admission fee was $100.
 The first Century Club dinner was held in 1968, during the administration of Rev. Joseph T. Gilmore, who was principal of Nativity from 1967 to 1969.

 Rev. John A. Rusek was principal during the 1969-1970 school year.
 The name of Nativity's yearbook was changed, and the 1970 school yearbook was known as The Lawtonian.
 "Skylines" was the name given to the school newspaper.
 Rev. Joseph D. Hulko was principal from 1970 to 1977.
 Rev. Leo F. Lenick was principal during the school year of 1977-1978.
-Rev. John V. Egan served as principal from 1978 to 1982, but died several years after he left Nativity.
+Rev. John V. Egan served as principal from 1978 to 1982 but died several years after he left Nativity.

 By the early 1970s, Catholic schools had begun to charge tuition, and decreasing enrollment was a trend in most areas.
 In 1978, 178 seniors graduated from Nativity, and the school enrollment was still larger than it was in 1956.

-Rev. Stephen L. Maco became principal in 1982 and served in that role until 1991.
+Rev. Stephen L. Maco became principal in 1982 and served until 1991.
 Rev. Anthony P. Mongiello was principal from 1991 to 1992.
 In 1991, the new Development Office of Nativity published the first Alumni Directory and the first Alumni Newsletter, Nativity Now.
 Nativity's Recruitment Committee was also formed during Father Mongiello's tenure.
 97% of the graduating class of 1992 went on to further their education.
 Members of that class were awarded a total of over $700,000 in scholarships, grants, and awards.

 Rev. Ronald C. Bocian was principal from 1992 to 1999.
 During Msgr.
 Bocian's tenure, there was a marked increase in Nativity's enrollment, especially in the freshman class, which increased by 68%.
 As before, the vast majority of graduates went on to college, many with awards, grants, and scholarships.
-There was also a dramatic increase in the number and variety of new courses and new teachers.
+There was also a dramatic increase in the number and variety of new courses and teachers.